tajo/react-portal/README.md

 {isOpen && <Portal>Sometimes portaled?</Portal>}
 ```

+**This gives you absolute flexibility and control** and I would recommend you to use it a basic building block for your components as modals or notifications. **This code also works with server-side rendering**.
+If you think about just using official `ReactDOM.createPortal()`, you would have to check for existence of DOM environment.

-**This gives you absolute flexibility and control**.
-But what if you typically use React-portal just to open modals and you want to cut some boilerplate?
-In other words, **you are ok with giving up some flexibility for convenience**.
-Let React-portal handle its own state!
+React-portal used to come packed with some extra goodies because sometimes **you are ok with giving up some flexibility for convenience**.
+For that case, V4 introduces another component that handles its own state for you:

 ### PortalWithState